taskflow/GSoC2022/MeetingMinutes.md

   + complete a shitty design first for tf::DataPipeline in `taskflow/algorithm/pipeline.hpp`
   + complete a shitty design first for tf::DataPipe in `taskflow/algorithm/pipeline.hpp`
   + you can enable the compilation of data_parallel_pipeline in `examples/CMakeLists.txt`
+  + you may not need to derive your tf::DataPipeline from tf::Pipeline for now; duplicate the code and modify it is ok at this stage
 - [ ] work on dev branch first